isabel-anastasiadis/lectionary/README.md

 ### "website"
 Should be self-explanatory.

+### "new"
+This is our in-progress rework of the site to be a react app.

 ### "jupyter"
 For converting the google sheet data into a json object that can be imbedded in an HTML page, and anything else I might want python for.